oracle/graaljs/docs/user/JavaInteroperability.md

 However, explicitly accessing the required class with `Java.type` is preferred whenever possible for two reasons:
 1. It allows resolving the class in one step rather than trying to resolve each property as a class.
 2. `Java.type` immediately throws a `TypeError` if the class cannot be found or is not accessible, rather than silently treating an unresolved name as a package.

+The `js.java-package-globals` flag can be used to deactivate the global fields of Java packages (set `false` to avoid creation of the fields; default is `true`).

 ### Constructing Java Objects
 Java objects can be constructed with JavaScript's `new` keyword: